Moral outrage: Is there anything more satisfying? More captivating…even delicious?

 I despise precipitous judgement, made with an incomplete knowledge of facts, context, injustice.
 When I do it, I feel shame at my unfairness to others-at my rush to judgement.
 Because, of course, it’s the me I cannot stand that stares back at me.
 It has nothing at all to do with them.

-We find if willing to look and then listen, that those most justifiable of feeling moral outrage…. don’t.
-Consider Aleksandr Solzhenitsyn’s comments about his horrendous treatment in the Gulag by Russian officials.
+We find if willing to look and then listen, that those most justifiable of feeling moral outrage….cannot be justified.

 “If only it were all so simple!
 If only there were evil people somewhere insidiously committing evil deeds, and it were necessary only to separate them from the rest of us and destroy them.
 But the line dividing good and evil cuts through the heart of every human being.
 And who is willing to destroy a piece of his own heart?”